 Finally, keep in mind that the more you rely on shorthand, the more difficult it will be for others to decipher your notes.
 This can be either an advantage or a disadvantage, depending on your preferences.

 Summary and conclusions

 - Improving your handwriting speed can have significant benefits, such as increased automaticity, increased overlap between mental generation of output and the consequent production of text, and improved performance in academic tasks.

 - There are a lot of things you can do in order to improve your handwriting speed, and you can pick which aspects you want to work on, as each of them will lead to notable benefits by itself.

 - In terms of writing technique, make sure to use your fingers as guides, and move the pen using the forearm and shoulder muscles, while maintaining a good posture.
 Avoid drawing the letters with your fingers, moving your wrist constantly, repeatedly picking your hand up from the paper, gripping the pen too hard, or slouching over the paper.

 - Make sure to get a good writing implement that is convenient for you to write with, in terms of not being too thin or too thick, and in terms of having a comfortable tip size.
-Make sure that the pen is of high-quality, and that you don’t have to press too hard on the paper in order to write with it.
+Furthermore, make sure that the pen is of high-quality, and that you don’t have to press too hard on the paper in order to write with it.

 - Finally, in order to increase your handwriting speed, you can also choose to simplify the way you write the letters, or use a shorthand writing system.
 The greatest benefits of using such systems comes from simplifying frequently used words (such as ‘the’), which saves you a lot of time while requiring relatively little effort.